georgeshanti/voting-system/README.md

 ## Benchmarking

-The benchmark was setup as a certain no of users polling the following two endpoints 10 times each:
+The benchmark was setup using JMeter as a certain no of users polling the following two endpoints 10 times each:

 1. /api/constituency/ - List of constituencies
 2. /api/constituency/Ernakulam/party/ - List of parties in constituency Ernakulam